thecredibleway/thecredibleway-com/docs/jesus/who-is-jesus-christ.md

 :::

 If Jesus is credible, then what He said is also credible!
-I have to believe what He says. *It is no longer about my personal opinion.* There is only one God - Jehovah, who has revealed Himself through scripture, through His Son Jesus Christ.
+I have to believe what He says - *it is no longer about my personal opinion.* There is only one God - Jehovah, who has revealed Himself through scripture, through His Son Jesus Christ.